rvibek/rvibek.github.src/content/046-csv-from-drishti-kathmandu-valley-air-quality.md

 "Wednesday,August 17,2016","08:00 PM","THAPATHALI",95,H
 ```

-The flag R and H means Hourly reading and the Highest in the past 24 hours.
-I started appending Highest reading a week ago.
+The flags R and H mean hourly reading and the highest in the past 24 hours respectively.

 Graph generated from the data collected in about a month